All Creatures Great and Small

 Science does, however, help us understand why this positive effect occurs.
 Just a few minutes of interaction with an animal triggers an amazing reaction in the human body which lowers the stress hormone, cortisol; and increases the feel-good hormone, serotonin.
 It turns out, there really is science behind that warm and fuzzy feeling.

 Australians certainly love their pets.
 A remarkable 83 percent have owned a pet at some stage in their lives.
 Having to leave a treasured pet when moving into a care home can result in feelings of loss and loneliness.
-With this in mind, many Opal homes regularly welcome pets, accompanied by family members, to spend quality time with their owners and other residents.
+With this in mind, many Opal Care Communities regularly welcome pets, accompanied by family members, to spend quality time with their owners and other residents.
 These visits provide a positive mutual topic for conversation and can stimulate memory and reminiscence.

 For those living with dementia, studies have shown that interaction with animals can produce a measured decrease in agitated behaviours.
 The positive effects can also extend to a reduction in tension, fatigue, and confusion.
 With their friendly and non-threatening manner, animals can help people with dementia to be more interactive in social settings.